Types of Qui Tam Fraud

 Many other cases involve fraud through violation of the promises and representations made at the time of contract formation.
 Government contracting is complex and usually requires a contract administrator to pay close attention to the company’s sales.

-Often there are promises made, such as that the product will be produced inside the United States (or countries with which we have free trade agreements), or that the product is sold to the government at the same price as private customers (“most favored customer price”).
+Often there are promises made, such as that the product will be produced inside the United States (or countries with which we have free trade agreements), or that the product is sold to the government at the same price as private customers (“most favored customer price”), or that the bidding process is fair and results in the most cost-effective funding.

 Sometimes fraud involves production violations, for example, promises that the production process will involve certain inspections or quality checks, or certain production steps that are ignored or falsified.
 Another type of fraud is when scientific grant money or public service grant money is spent differently than was promised in the terms of the grant.